hypa-tool/hypa/README.md

 ### Run HyPA

-After having build HyPA and set the path to the Z3 solver, invoke HyPA by running
+After having built HyPA and set the path to the Z3 solver, invoke HyPA by running

 ```shell
 ./app/HyPA -i inputfile.hypa